alibaba/graph-learn/docs/en/tutorial.md

 # Tutorial

-This document if a turotial of offline training and online inference for a GNN model with:
+This document is a turotial of offline training and online inference for a GNN model with:
   - GraphLearn,
   - Dynamic graph service,
   - Tensorflow model serving.